 Since AI is fantastic at pattern recognition and reproduction, and the typeface design process is a back and forth dance of refining the consistency and visual design of the elements which will invariably end up repeated throughout a typeface, it was an almost natural leap to the refined concept behind the application: the AI can analyze the pattern of your design, while you design, and use that pattern to build out and make alterations to the rest of the character set.

-Moving towards medium fidelity, I introduced a sidebar which gives a preview into how the AI is interpreting and processing data.
-It also allows designers to have manual input via supervised learning, allowing or disallowing interpretations of the data.
+Moving towards medium fidelity, I introduced a sidebar to preview how the AI is interpreting data.
+It also allows designers to have manual input, allowing or disallowing interpretations of the data.

 I looked at the interfaces of existing typeface design platforms, and design apps in general, to get a better sense of what designers are used to designing with.
 This would enable my design to be easily adopted.